Sir-Lancaster/-cs1440-Lancaster-Kayden-assn3/doc/Signature.md

 # Sprint Signature

-*TODO: Remove this notice along with the sample "Nocember" entries*

 | Date        | Time Spent | Events
 |-------------|------------|--------------------
 | October 23  | 2 hrs      | Finished phase 0 and filled out the plan.